 “If you embrace all things in this life as coming from the hands of God, and even embrace death to fulfill His holy will, assuredly you will die a saint.” ~ Saint Alphonsus Liguori

 This month’s First Saturday Devotion brings with it the Memorial of the wise and ever-quotable Saint Alphonsus Liguori, Bishop and Doctor of the Church.
 Remarkably gifted by God, something of a “Divine Swiss Army Knife” if you will, Saint Liguori was a spiritual writer, composer, musician, artist, poet, lawyer, scholastic philosopher, and theologian.
 He is the Patron Saint of arthritis sufferers, lawyers, and the cities of both Pagani and Naples in Italy.
-More on Saint Alphonsus in a moment.
+More on this prolific and legendary Saint in a moment.

 As this tale unfolded at Mass this morning, I couldn’t help but think of the Saint we celebrated yesterday, Ignatius of Loyola.
 It was he who promoted the idea of “Ignatian Indifference,” which supported the notion that human freedom, when harnessed properly, allows the individual to grow in perfect relationship with God and thus share in God’s redemptive work.
 He understood that this required fortitude, a gift of the Holy Spirit https://hubpages.com/religion-philosophy/Fortitudes-Role-in-the-Faith-Journey and internal freedom, or what Ignatius called “indifference.”
 He defined indifference as being detached enough from things, people, or in the case of Jeremiah in today’s Reading, his very life.
 Saint Ignatius knew that if he were to perfect this mindset, results and outcomes were largely immaterial against the backdrop of eternity.
 They were, in essence, merely a matter of God’s perfect will unfolding in conjunction with His larger, overarching divine plan.
 Jeremiah would ultimately be spared as the people of Judah would go on to discern that he was indeed a true prophet of the Lord.